Suspect goes ‘Dukes of Hazard’ during East Cleveland chase - NewsBreak

 It started when officers spotted suspected drug activity in the area of Shaw and Manhattan avenues shortly before 8 p.m.
 Wednesday.

-Police said the driver, identified as Kristopher Lucas, didn’t stop for officers, prompting a chase.Two Wisconsin residents electrocuted after trying TikTok trend
+Police said the driver, identified as Kristopher Lucas, didn’t stop for officers, prompting a chase.Child taken to hospital after Dayton crash

 “After a brief pursuit that entered the city of Cleveland, the driver attempted to mimic the opening credit scene of the Dukes of Hazard television show.
 However, the Ford failed to perform as the Dodge Charger usually did for Bo and Luke, as you can see from the photo.
 The vehicle did not launch off the wall and continue.
 (It should be noted that officers in the pursuit did not hear a ‘Yeeeee haaaaaw’ when the attempt was made.)”
 East Cleveland police said.